 We’re concerned that there is little clear-cut information about the changes that the NHS is undergoing and that, as a result, many patients and prospective patients, health care workers and even some MPs are unaware of how and why the NHS is being gradually destroyed.

 The NHS has never been at greater risk.
-We are already seeing serious underfunding of the service, especially compared with what’s spent on healthcare by other countries with similar economies.
-As a result, treatment is being rationed, healthcare workers are under serious pressure and some services are dangerously understaffed.
+We are already seeing serious underfunding of the service – seriously less than what’s spent on healthcare by other countries with similar economies.
+As a result, treatment is being increasingly being rationed, healthcare workers are under serious pressure and some services are dangerously understaffed.
 Not only this, but by 2021 we are looking at the very real possibility of the NHS becoming little more than a number of local concessions managed by profit-seeking corporations (see our pages on ‘accountable care’).

 If the public is going to have any say over the future of the NHS, there is more need now than ever for straightforward information about what is happening.
 We hope this website offers this.